yourdevkalki/arbitrum-vibekit/typescript/examples/liquidity-agent-no-wallet/README.md

 ## Example Capabilities

-Below are some example user inputs that showcase the swapping agent's capabilities:
+Below are some example user inputs that showcase the liquidity agent's capabilities:

-"Swap 1 ETH for USDC"
+"Supply 1 ETH to the ETH/USDC pool on Camelot"

-"Convert 100 USDT to ARB"
+"Withdraw 100 USDT worth of liquidity from the ARB/USDC pool"

-"Trade OP on Optimism for ARB on Arbitrum"
+"Show my liquidity positions on Camelot"

 ## Run Agent